SENSE-Lab-OSU/mstar_data_aug/README.md

 ### Contributions

 Contributions are welcome for improving this repo.
 They could be about refactoring the code, creating other language versions of the code (Python, R etc.) or improving the performance.
+Feel free to reach out to Tushar Agarwal (agarwal.270@buckeyemail.osu.edu) or Nithin Sugavanam (sugavanam.3@buckeyemail.osu.edu) with any questions, suggestions or concerns.